dtcenter/METdataio/README.md

 # METdatadb
 METdatadb is a Python rewrite of capabilities in METviewer.

-Requires Anaconda Python 3.7, and conda install of pymysql
+Requires Anaconda Python 3.7 and conda install of pymysql.

 Support for the METplus components is provided through the [METplus Discussions](https://github.com/dtcenter/METplus/discussions) forum.